fbpx

 • Can I apply for a scholarship?

-Students of all fields, lecturers and researchers of foreign countries are eligible to apply for Lithuanian state scholarships.
-In most cases scholarships cover both – tuition fee and living expenses.
-Financial provisions depend on the home country of an applicant.
+Yes, Lithuania offers scholarships for international students, including state-funded scholarships and university-specific financial aid.
+You can find more information on eligibility and application procedures at www.studyin.lt/scholarships.
 Also most Lithuanian universities offer scholarships from their own funds to students who satisfy the specified requirements.
-Interested students should apply to the specific Higher Education institution of their choice to find out if funding is available for their studies.
+Interested students should apply to the specific Higher Education Institution of their choice to find out if funding is available for their studies.

 • How do I apply for a visa?

 As a general rule of thumb, if you are a citizen of a European Union country - you shouldn't need one.
 However, just to be safe, check the list published on the website of Ministry of Foreign Affairs of the Republic of Lithuania to find out for sure.
 If you are not a citizen of European Union – you must apply for a visa.
 In order to study in Lithuania you need a National Visa (D) and a Temporary Residence Permit You must apply for National visa (D) before you come to Lithuania and for Temporary Residence Permit after you arrive.
-You can apply for the visa at a visa center or embassy of the Republic of Lithuania.
-If there is no legal representation of the Republic of Lithuania in your country, you will have to travel elsewhere, where the Republic of Lithuania is legally represented.
+This visa allows you to enter and stay in Lithuania for up to 12 months.
+Once in Lithuania, you can apply for a Temporary Residence Permit.
+This permit is typically valid for 1 to 2 years and allows for longer-term residence .
 For more information, please refer to "Visas and Permits" section.

 • Do I need a health insurance?

+Yes, health insurance is mandatory for all international students in Lithuania.
+EU students can use their European Health Insurance Card, while others need to purchase private health insurance that meets the visa requirements.
 If you are a citizen of one of the Member States of the European Union, Iceland, Liechtenstein, Norway or Switzerland and have a European Health Insurance Card, you are guaranteed state health care services in the case of an accident.
 You need to be aware that the card does not cover the expenses of health care services provided by the private sector.
 If you are a citizen of a country outside the European Union, you must contact one of the insurance companies on Lithuanian Insurers Association (LDA) list.
 In order to study in Lithuania you must have a valid health insurance, covering the duration of stay, and its copy.
-The amount of medical insurance coverage is EUR 5792,40.

 • Am I allowed to work as a student?